Niphoros-Tech-TA/ProxStart/README.md

 This is a script that I created in order to start a set of VMs.
 Mainly this was done for automatically starting Kubernetes-related VMs or Ansible testing.

+# Dependencies

+The only dependency that you will have to install is the `nc` package.
+This is the tool that I use to check the IP addresses for the VMs.

 # Getting started

 1. Clone the repo